-Decoration - Tenant shall decorate the outside and the inside of the property as often as is reasonably necessary and also in the last three months before the end of the term provided that the tenant shall not be required to decorate more than once in any period of twelve months.
+Decoration - Tenant shall decorate the outside and the inside of the property as often as is reasonable necessary and also in the last three months before the end of the term.

-Alterations - Tenant shall not make any external or structural alteration or addition to the property and shall not make any opening in any boundary structure of the property.
+Alterations - Tenant shall not make any external or structural alteration or addition to the property and shall not make any opening in any boundary structure of the property without consent of the Landlord.